Faculty-Student Partner Program

 Faculty can choose to invite a former student to be their partner, or TEP can help faculty find a student partner who is well suited for (or has experience with) this role.
 Students are paid for their time, and they can expect to work an average of 6 hours per week in the partnership (including time spent observing classes).
 All partners (faculty and students) will participate in a half-day training workshop the semester before the start of their partnership.

 During the semester of the partnership, the expectation is for faculty to meet with their student partners once a week.
 In addition, the student partners will meet every week with the TEP directors.
 The weekly student-faculty discussions are based on the student partner’s observational notes of the class, whereas the weekly meetings between student partners and the TEP directors provide training to the students on how best to observe and communicate ideas with their faculty partners.

 Read more about Faculty-Student Partner duties and responsibilities.

 Interested in participating in the Faculty-Student Partner Program?

-Our program is filled for Fall 2020.
-Please complete the following interest form to apply for Spring 2021.
+Please complete the following interest form to apply for Fall 2021 or Spring 2022.